tejlibre/ActionFPS-Book/glossary.md

 Refers to ActionFPS Portal, a website that manages player registrations, including the Ladder, achievements and other player and clan information.

+## Scala

+A [scalable programming language](http://scala-lang.org) built on top of the Java.

 ## Tournament

 A set of Clanwars between Clans, with one winner.

+## Twitch

+A live-streaming video platform for gaming.